ericflo/simpleblog/posts/2014-04-11-react-part-3-frontend-server.rst

     </body>
     </html>

-This "template" has no fancy logic or anything, it's just a frame, so we can use basic variable substitution -- in this case, in the style of Django templates.
+This "template" has no real logic (it's just a frame) so we can use basic variable substitution -- in this case, in the style of Django templates.
 So that's what our render function will have to do: determine what should be inserted for e.g. ``BODY_CONTENT`` and ``PAGE_TITLE``, render the